gmlc-dispatches/dispatches/docs/models/fossil/ultra_super_critical.rst

 Degrees of Freedom
 ------------------

-The Ultra Super Ctitical Model as X degrees of freedom.
+The Ultra Super Ctitical Model has X degrees of freedom.

 Model Structure